djndl1/Commentarii/Digital Image Process Gonzales/Digital Image Process Gonzales.md

 ######Piecewise-Linear Transformation Functions

-$\qquad$A complementary approach to the methods above, and it can be arbitaryrily complex.
+$\qquad$A complementary approach to the methods above, and it can be arbitrarily complex.

 __Contrast stretching__; expands the range of intensity levels in an image so that it spans the full intensity range of the recording medium or display device.